 Mares are not allowed to compete after their fourth month of pregnancy or with a foal at foot.
-If it is subsequently confirmed that a mare competed under either of these conditions, she will be Disqualified from all Events to which these conditions applied and the case will be reported to the [FEI] Secretary General (See Code of Conduct).
+If it is subsequently confirmed that a mare competed under either of these conditions, she will be Disqualified from all Events to which these conditions applied.